Comprehensive Breed Neutral Laws for People and Pets

 The American Bar Association’s House of Delegates passed the following resolution in 2012:

-Since 2012, an increasing number of cities have repealed breed-discriminatory laws and replaced them with comprehensive, breed-neutral laws that focus on problematic pet owners and individual dog behavior, rather than a dog’s breed.
-Twenty states now have provisions prohibiting breed-discriminatory laws and policies by municipalities.
+Since 2012, an increasing number of cities are repealing breed-discriminatory laws and replacing them with comprehensive breed-neutral laws that focus on problematic pet owners and individual dog behavior, rather than a dog’s breed.
+As of 2017, a total of 21 states have provisions prohibiting breed-discriminatory laws and policies by municipalities.

 Negligent and reckless pet owners create unsafe environments that put people and pets at risk.
-Effective laws address the behavior of dog owners and the resulting behavior of their individual dogs.
+Effective laws address the behavior of dog owners and the resulting behavior of their individual dogs, and put regulations in place to restrict and restrain any dangerous dog.

 Efforts to avoid costly litigation

-An inherent problem with breed-discriminatory laws is their financial cost to municipalities.
+An unanticipated and inherent problem with breed-discriminatory laws is their sizable financial cost to municipalities.
 Court challenges have sprung up throughout the country, costing local jurisdictions millions of dollars.
-Since breed-discriminatory laws often violate constitutionally required protections, they can be fraught with problems and lead to expensive lawsuits.
-In 2014, breed-discriminatory laws were found to be unconstitutional in Ohio, Louisiana and Alabama.
-In the Alabama case, Schreiner v.
-City of Clay, a court held that a city’s breed-based law was constitutionally flawed and unable to withstand even a rational basis review.
+Since breed-discriminatory laws often violate constitutionally required protections, they are fraught with problems and lead to expensive lawsuits.

 Honoring protections provided under the ADA

-In addition to violating certain constitutional protections, many breed-discriminatory ordinances may violate the Americans with Disabilities Act.
-In its Guidance for the Americans with Disabilities Act, the U.S. Department of Justice’s Civil Rights Division noted: “The department does not believe it is either appropriate or consistent with the ADA to defer to local laws that prohibit certain breeds of dogs based on local concerns that these breeds may have a history of unprovoked aggression or attacks.”
+In addition to violating certain constitutional protections, many breed-discriminatory ordinances also violate the Americans with Disabilities Act.
+In its Guidance for the Americans with Disabilities Act, the U.S. Department of Justice Civil Rights Division noted: “The department does not believe it is either appropriate or consistent with the ADA to defer to local laws that prohibit certain breeds of dogs based on local concerns that these breeds may have a history of unprovoked aggression or attacks.”
+See Sak v.
+City of Aurelia Iowa, U.S. District Court for the Northern District of Iowa, Western Division 2011 WL 6826146 (N.D.
+Iowa 2011), Memorandum Opinion and Order Regarding Plaintiff’s Motion for Preliminary Injunction Dated December 28, 2011.

 Breed discrimination fails because:

-In America, every person capable of demonstrating and practicing responsible pet ownership should have the right to own whatever breed of dog he or she chooses.
-City attorneys should advise clients to hold negligent and reckless owners accountable for their animals’ behavior, while simultaneously avoiding the problems associated with singling out specific breeds of dogs.
+In America, every individual should have the right to own whatever breed of dog he or she chooses.
+City attorneys should advise clients to hold negligent and reckless owners accountable for their animals’ behavior, while simultaneously avoiding the pitfalls inherent in singling out specific breeds of dogs.